Self-Serve Kubernetes Clusters in Wayfinder

 kubectl get pods to see what is currently in the namespace.
 For more information on these commands, see the Kubernetes documentation.

 - In the Wayfinder UI, navigate to Resources > Clusters, and then click the name of the cluster where you want to delete the namespace.

-- Find the namespace you want to deletle, and then click Delete for that namespace.
+- Find and expand the namespace you want to delete, click the Actions tab, and then click Delete.

 - Verify the deletion by typing the name of the namespace, and then click Delete.